webpack-contrib/webpack-serve/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-  ZOMG a Pull Request.
+  HOLY CRAP a Pull Request.
 We ❤️ those!

-  If you remove or skip this template, you'll make the 🐼 sad and @ken_wheeler will appear and pile-drive the close button from a great height while making animal noises.
+  If you remove or skip this template, you'll make the 🐼 sad and the mighty god of Github will appear and pile-drive the close button from a great height while making animal noises.

   Please place an x (no spaces!) in all [ ] that apply -->